MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 ![alt text](http://andrea-toscano.com/wp-content/uploads/2015/05/U-Center-save-configuration.png)

 Congratulations!
-You should now be able to,
+You have just completed configuring the NEO-M8U module:
-- [x] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows
+- [x] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows 10

 Cool! :squirrel:

+Once connected to the NEO-M8U module's Simply play around with the GUI in U-Center to view the satellite strength, availability, deviation, and more.

 ### U-Center Data Polling
 The main goal of this section is to parse NMEA 1803 strings from the U-Center application so that we can decipher the receiver's position in latitude and longitude for any Global Navigation Satellite System.